Re-Knowing the Walls

 The basement of the San Colombano bastion of the Lucca Walls.
 Large rectangular pillars support the brick vaults.
 Light filters from above and below a tunnel that opens to the left.

-The permanent exhibition comes to life in the basement of the Santa Croce bastion Re-cognizing the Walls, an exhibition designed to narrate, through texts, images, and thematic panels, the history and identity of the Walls of Lucca.
-This immersive journey allows visitors to discover, from a new perspective, the construction of the bastion walls, their function, and the transformations that have transformed the face of this extraordinary urban monument over time.
+The permanent exhibition Re-cognizing the Walls This exhibition, designed to tell the story and identity of Lucca's Walls through texts, images, and thematic panels, offers a unique perspective on the construction of the ramparts, their function, and the transformations that have transformed this extraordinary urban monument over time.

 A central video station allows you to watch the re-enactment of the ancient civic ceremonies linked to the control of access to the city, while panels placed outside explain the functioning of the sorties and underground tunnels.